-As a perianesthesia nurse, what does your job entail?
+As a school nurse, what does your job entail?
 What do you do on a daily basis?

 Why did you choose this field of nursing?

 I’ve worked in several hospitals specializing in every department except OR/ER and mental health.
 I’ve also worked in a doctor’s office.
 When my kids came along, I realized that the part of nursing I liked the best was the teaching.
 So I went back to school and got my teaching degree and taught science for 15 years.
 But I felt like I wanted to make more of an impact in my district.
 When the head nurse job opened up, I jumped on it.

 What are the biggest challenges of your job?

 Resources are always a challenge—whether that’s staff or things for my students like lice kits, transportation to the doctor, clothing, toothbrushes, etc.

 A large challenge for us is getting support from a student’s family.
 For example, if a student is prescribed an EpiPen, will their parents be able to afford it?

 Going along with that, we face the challenge of the mental and emotional obstacles outside school.
 I have kids who want to be in school, but their parents have mental/emotional or physical issues that keep them from supporting their child.
 For example, I put in a NARCAN program in the school to get all our nurses and PE teachers trained to use the medication.
 I am working on district-wide strategies to address the impact of stress and traumatic events on the minds of our students.